Ace gives out flags for supporting local business

-ST. ALBANS CITY – A few more flags are set to fly in Franklin County courtesy of a giveaway a local business leader hopes brings more support for local stores and a positive image to a county in the throes of a pandemic.
+A few more flags are set to fly in local communities, including Milton, courtesy of a giveaway a local business leader hopes brings more support for local stores and a positive image to a county in the throes of a pandemic.

-After social distancing mandates started limiting most businesses to curbside delivery, Gordon Winters, the owner of several Ace Hardware stores in Vermont and previously the third-generation of his family to own Swanton Lumber, began offering free American flags out of his stores to anyone who said they’ve shopped local since the pandemic started.
+After social distancing mandates started limiting most businesses to curbside delivery, Gordon Winters, the owner of several Ace Hardware stores in Vermont, began offering free American flags out of his stores to anyone who said they’ve shopped local since the pandemic started.

 The idea, he said, was to broadcast a message of hope in Vermont while also supporting local businesses, many of which have struggled under state-ordered social distancing rules recommended to stall the spread of the highly contagious coronavirus responsible for COVID-19.